lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * Specified the fixedInfo domain separators as the DER encoded object identifiers.
 * Adjusted the combiner to be compliant with NIST SP800-56C as per https://mailarchive.ietf.org/arch/msg/spasm/nlyQF1i7ndp5A7zzcTsdYF_S9mI/ -- also aligns with X-Wing changes below.
 * Removed reference to draft-ounsworth-cfrg-kem-combiners so that we don't end up in a downref situation.
+* Changes inspired by X-Wing:
+  * Combiner does not need ML-KEM ciphertext.
+  * Combiner needs traditional ciphertext and public key.
+  * KDF is now SHA3 and not KMAC.
+* Since all combinations use ML-KEM; changed the document title to "Composite ML-KEM".
 * In the "Use in CMS > Underlying Components" section, the MLKEM768 combinations were lifted from id-aes192-Wrap to id-aes256-Wrap because the latter is believed to have better general adoption.
 * Added an appendix "Fixed Component Algorithm Identifiers" -- not finished, needs more work.
-*

-Changes to sync with X-Wing:

-  - Removed ML-KEM ciphertext from KDF as per X-Wing proof -- this makes the KEM combiner ML-KEM specific, so:
-    - Changed title to be ML-KEM specific.
+* Replaced RSA-KEM [RFC5990] with RSA-OAEP.
+* Added a section "Promotion of RSA-OAEP into a KEM".
-  - Removed references to I-D.ounsworth-lamps-cms-dhkem since we'll just inline a simplified version of RFC9180's DHKEM.
+* Removed references to I-D.ounsworth-lamps-cms-dhkem since we'll just inline a simplified version of RFC9180's DHKEM.

 Still to do in a future version: